 My first job was to produce a performance statistics reporting system written in assembler and PL/1.
-The assembler routine was used to access the data stored on a dedicated 3330 disk pack with one cylinder per days data ( a 3330 disk pack held 404 cylinders, conveniently just a bit bigger than the 366 required for a leap year)..
+The assembler routine, which included a channel program, was used to access the data stored on a dedicated 3330 disk pack with one cylinder per days data (a 3330 disk pack held 404 cylinders, conveniently just a bit bigger than the 366 required for a leap year).
 No statistics package such as SAS existed at that time, so reports, histograms etc had to be hand crafted in PL/1.

 By the mid-seventies the BR wagon fleet probably numbered some 400,000 wagons, and prior to TOPS was still being managed manually, so it is probable that no-one knew the exact size of the total pre-TOPS wagon fleet because of the large number of wagons that pre-dated nationalisation.

 With a big project like TOPS a phased implementation made a lot of sense for the following reasons